disruptivedigital/erd-dd-netdata-install/README.txt

     - save your group ID - you will need this later

-> Git clone one script installer
+> Git clone one-line script installer

 Note: Don't run the script on root user.